VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 0f:00.3 Audio device: Advanced Micro Devices, Inc. [AMD] Family 17h (Models 00h-0fh) HD Audio Controller
 ```

 Alright, clearly there's a lot going on here, and on first glance it doesn't even look all that useful.
 But let's look deeper.
-From this output we can see some intereresting things.
-Starting from the top you'll see there's a lot of internal AMD things that are just handeling routing, really these probably don't matter. the first interesesting things to look at is `01:00.0 Non-Volatile memory controller: Phison Electronics Corporation E12 NVMe Controller (rev 01)` which is telling me that my super speedy NVMe solid state drive is at the address 01:00.0 on the pci bus and despite being made by a consumer brand (I think mine's a Silicon Power? though I have another that's made by Samsung) the actual controller on the device is made by Phison, a reputable brand for NVMe controllers.
+From this output we can see some interesting things.
+Starting from the top you'll see there's a lot of internal AMD things that are just handling routing, really these probably don't matter. the first interesting things to look at is `01:00.0 Non-Volatile memory controller: Phison Electronics Corporation E12 NVMe Controller (rev 01)` which is telling me that my super speedy NVMe solid state drive is at the address 01:00.0 on the pci bus and despite being made by a consumer brand (I think mine's a Silicon Power? though I have another that's made by Samsung) the actual controller on the device is made by Phison, a reputable brand for NVMe controllers.

 next thing of note is